-A Governor may charge as an expense to the GEER fund an amount that is reasonable and necessary to effectively administer the program consistent with cost principles in the Uniform Guidance.
-Administrative costs include costs (direct and indirect) involved in the proper and efficient performance and administration of the GEER fund.
-However, to maximize the funds available for services to students and the public, the Department encourages each Governor and subgrantee to minimize the amount of administrative costs charged to the program.
-Funds for administrative costs under GEER I remain available to the Governor for obligation through September 30, 2022, while administrative costs under GEER II remain available to the Governor for obligation through September 30, 2023.
+Administrative costs include costs (direct and indirect) involved in the proper and efficient performance and administration of the program.
+However, to maximize the funds available for services to students and the public, the Department encourages each grantee to minimize the amount of administrative costs charged to the program.